AlexsLemonade/resources-portal/docs/api/search.md

 ## Performing a Search on Users

-The search endpoint will return Users matching the search.
+The search endpoint will return users matching the search.

 **Request**: